 Do you know what day it are?
-Your shore to be surprised when you figure it out, though u may be sad when you saw it. its not bad grammar day, its just Grammar Day!
+Your shore to be surprised when you figure it out, though u may be sad when you saw it.
+It’s not bad grammar day, its just National Grammar Day!
 Alright, that’s just about enough of that!
-Grammar Day was established to promote awareness and understanding of proper grammar, and perhaps just another chance to smack those people who can’t seem to compose a decent sentence right upside the head for being daft.
-Whether you’re new to reading and writing, or an established user of the written word, the importance of Grammar cannot be understated, especially on Grammar Day!
+National Grammar Day was established to promote awareness and understanding of proper grammar, and perhaps just another chance to smack those people who can’t seem to compose a decent sentence right upside the head for being daft.
+Whether you’re new to reading and writing, or an established user of the written word, the importance of Grammar cannot be understated, especially on National Grammar Day!

-History of Grammar Day
+History of National Grammar Day

 Martha Brockenbrough had had enough.
 She had seen the word abused and abased and simply wouldn’t stand for another instance of the poor innocent language being treated poorly in her presence.
 Not on her watch!
 So it was that Martha decided that all good verbs, adverbs, nouns, and adjectives deserved a day when people stood up for their rights and refused to allow them to be abused.
 No more would apostrophes be lost, forgotten, or misplaced.
 No more would we find commas left out and proper nouns in lower case; those days were in the past, and thus she wrote “Things that makes us [sic]” to help spread the word about poor grammar.

 National Grammar Day was first held in 2008 and it’s still going strong.
 Martha Brockenbrough also happens to be the founder of the Society for the Promotion of Good Grammar, which helps to promote excellent grammar all year.
 In the first year that the day was held, it was commemorated in a letter sent by former President George W. Bush.
 Even the chosen date has a special meaning.
 Brockenbrough chose March 4th because it’s also an instruction – “March forth!”
 She wants people to speak well, write well, and help others to do the same thing.